-- We are maintaining our core equity positions for now as the bullish trend remains intact.
-Read this past weekend's newsletter for more commentary on the Fed's "Not QE." - With a "buy signal" triggered, there is a positive bias.
-However, as noted last week, without the market breaking out to new highs the previous resistance and overbought condition suggests a near-term correction is possible. - We will wait for a confirmation breakout to add to our core equity holdings as needed. - Short-Term Positioning: Bullish - Last Week: Hold position - o This Week: Hold position. - Stop-loss remains at \$285 - Long-Term Positioning: Neutral due to valuations
+- With the Fed's QE back in play, the S&P 500 finally broke out to all-time highs this past week. - With a "buy signal" triggered, there is a positive bias and with the noted breakout, we simply need a reasonable entry point to add exposure.
+Look for a consolidation or pullback which reduces the short-term extreme overbought condition. - Short-Term Positioning: Bullish - o Last Week: Hold position - This Week: Hold position with a bias to add to holdings. - Stop-loss remains at \$285 - Long-Term Positioning: Neutral due to valuations